The Madness That is Boston Move-in Day 2019

-When breaking down the daily map for 2017, you can see that there are not a lot of spikes in issued moving truck permits until August 31, 2017 through September 2, 2017.
-Much of Boston is pretty congested and busy around those dates, specifically the neighborhoods that is also the home to, or in close proximity to, Boston’s schools and universities.
-Now let’s take a look at the next map, which takes a closer look at the daily number of issued moving truck permits for 2018.
+When breaking down the daily map for 2018, you can see that there are not a lot of spikes in issued moving truck permits until August 31, 2018, through September 2, 2018.
+Much of Boston is pretty congested and busy around those dates, specifically the neighborhoods that are also home to, or in close proximity to, Boston’s schools and universities.
+Now let’s take a look at the next map, which takes a closer look at the daily number of issued moving truck permits for 2019.

-The daily embedded map for 2018 takes a closer look at the daily number of issued moving truck permits from August 1, 2018, to September 13, 2018.
+The daily embedded map for 2019 takes a closer look at the daily number of issued moving truck permits from August 1, 2019, to September 12, 2019.
 This map will be a great tool for those looking to check out if their neighborhood will be particularly affected by students and all of their “baggage” during certain dates.
 By looking more specifically at the individual dates, we see that the following dates have higher spikes than others.
 This is due to permits ending on those dates.
-The top five upcoming dates for August and September, where permits will expire or have expired, are:
+The top six dates for 2019, where permits will expire or have expired, are:

 A Deeper Look at Boston Moving Patterns

-Looking at the chart displayed above, we see that August is a clear winner for the most issued permits for the years 2013 to 2017.
-Other months that show a higher than average number of issued moving truck permits are May, June, July, and September.
+Looking at the chart displayed above, we see that August is a clear winner for the most issued permits for the years 2014 to 2019.
+Other months that show a higher than the average number of issued moving truck permits are May, June, July, and September.
 Let’s take a closer look at the months with the highest number of issued moving truck permits.

 So which areas are the worst to commute in around the move-in period?
 For you to know which area to avoid, we took a deeper look at the zip codes attached to the issued moving truck permits as well.
 Knowing which zip codes that are the busiest might help you to plan ahead, if you’re one of those that will be affected by the move-in period when commuting to work, the gym, etc. We ranked it by the top ten busiest zip codes based on the number of issued permits.

-The zip code with the highest number of issued permits is 02116 (Back Bay) with a total of 444 issued permits from the time frame August to September, 2019.
+The zip code with the highest number of issued permits is 02135 (Brighton), with a total of 487 issued permits from the time frame August to September, 2019.
 Being that Boston College is located in Brighton, it makes sense that so many permits were issued for that area.
 Following that we have the zip codes 02127 (South Boston), 02116 (Back Bay), and 02114 (West End).
 We still see that a lot of the zip codes with the highest number of issued permits are in popular neighborhoods for students to live.
 All the top ten zip codes for 2019 are the same as the top ten zip codes for 2018, just different rankings.
 For example, we saw that for the same time frame last year the zip code with the highest number of issued permits were 02116 (Back Bay).
 This year, the number one zip code was 02135 (Brighton).

 Survival Guide: How to Dodge the Madness

-1. Check when universities and schools have their move-in day
+1. Check when close by universities and schools have their move-in day

 2. Map out alternate routes by using the map